French and Francophone Studies

 This table only lists the compulsory language units of study in each Major.
 You will need additional cultural units of study to complete your Major.

 After completion of their major, students may qualify for Honours regardless of the language level at which they commenced.
 Admission to Honours requires completion of the major with an average grade of 70 percent or above.

 - Students in the Beginner Stream must include FRNC3606 and FRNC2626, or equivalent exchange units plus two optional 2000 units.

 - Students in the Intermediate Stream must include FRNC3626 and FRNC2628 and at least two 2000 level Advanced cultural units or equivalent exchange units.

 - Students in the Advanced Stream must include FRNC 3634 and at least one second 3000 level Advanced cultural unit or equivalent exchange units.

 It is strongly recommended that all intending honours students enrol in FRNC2666 (Research in French & Francophone Studies) and complete at least one semester exchange in a French-speaking country.

-If students intending to major in French wish to specialise in a particular domain (for example in preparation for an Honours thesis), they may count six senior credit points towards their major in French Studies from another department or program provided they have received approval from the Department of French Studies.
-Units required for a major in French Studies must still be completed.
+If students intending to major in French and Francophone Studies wish to specialise in a particular domain (for example in preparation for an Honours thesis), they may count six senior credit points towards their major in French and Francophone Studies from another department or program provided they have received approval from the Department of French and Francophone Studies.
+Units required for a major in French and Francophone Studies must still be completed.

 Departmental scholarships are available on a competitive basis to all Honours students.